Mortis-TheBat/RestAPI-Scripts/README.md

 2. Please check if Content search results are as desired as it is possible to delete all
      organisation mailboxes accidentally
 3. I have intentially commented delete option to prevent accidental deletes

+The script takes user imput and works a lot on taking different date formats that a user might input.
+Based on provided search it creates a content search, starts the content search, waits for 120 seconds for it to finish and eventually "soft deletes" all emails with specified criteria.